-You aren’t alone if you’re unsure.
+You are not alone if you’re not sure.
 According to the Competition and Market Authority's (CMA) latest research with UK businesses, understanding of competition law is still low, with the majority (77%) of businesses still not understanding competition law well and very few (18%) running any competition law training.
-This lack of knowledge, combined with the growing number of businesses that regularly meet with rivals in social situations (79%), means that understanding the law is even more important if you don’t want to fall foul of it.
+This lack of knowledge, combined with the growing number of businesses that regularly meet with rivals in social situations (79%), means that understanding the law is even more important if you do not want to fall foul of it.

 What is a cartel?

 Business cartels occur when competitors get together and agree not to compete against each other – for example:

 - rigging bids for contracts so they decide who wins

 Cartels rip customers off and ultimately deprive them of a fair deal.
 They also make it extremely difficult for other competing businesses that are not part of the cartel to survive and grow.

 When it comes to UK businesses’ understanding of cartel behaviours – our research reveals some dangerous misunderstandings: